 I walked the St Cuthbert’s Way at the beginning of April when the weather was still unpredictable.
 It is a 63 mile / 100km walk from Melrose in the Scottish borders to Holy Island (Lindisfarne) off the Northumberland coast.

-One of the reasons for doing the walk was as training for my Pennine Way walk in the summer.
+One of the reasons for doing the walk was as training for my Pennine Way walk that summer.
 Because of this and because the walk is on familiar ground for me, I didn’t do as much sightseeing as I normally would at some of the lovely places on the route like Jedburgh, Town Yetholm, the College valley, St Cuthbert’s cave and Holy Island.

 I walked for just over 4 days during which I experienced all four seasons from snowy winter to warm summer weather but luckily without any rain or snow.
 My daily distances were: